ryantcliff/AutomaticDoorLock/README.md

     ```Serial
       AT+UART=38400,0,0
     ```

+  >**Note:**
+  >If the HC-05 modules are paired successfully, they will both exhibit a short double-blink.
+  >
+  >If either modules are exhibiting a fast blink or a slow single-blink, perform a power cycle on both of them to attempt a connection.
+  >
+  >If this does not work, begin pairing steps again starting at the top of **PAIRING HC-05 MODULES**.

   ---

-    ##### Note: #####
-    If the HC-05 modules are paired successfully, they will both exhibit a short double-blink.
-If either modules are exhibiting a fast blink or a slow single-blink, perform a power cycle on both of them to attempt a connection.
-If this does not work, begin pairing steps again starting at the top of **PAIRING HC-05 MODULES**.
+  ### Serial Environment Setup ###
+  Once the HC-05 modules have been successfully paired, upload `AutomaticDoorLock_Inside.ino` and `AutomaticDoorLock_Outside.ino` to the `Inside Controller Unit` and `Outside Controller Unit`, respectively.

+  In the Arduino IDE, the baud rate for the Serial Monitor **MUST** be changed back to **9600** so the debug info printed to Serial can be seen.
+If you keep the baud rate at 38400, you will only see the unreadable garbled output being sent between the HC-05 modules.

   ---

-    ### SETTING UP ENVIRONMENT ###
-    Once the HC-05 modules have been successfully paired, upload `AutomaticDoorLock_Inside.ino` and `AutomaticDoorLock_Outside.ino` to `Inside Controller Unit` and `Outside Controller Unit` respectively.
-    In the Arduino IDE, the serial